ProjectDVN/Example/README.md

 However you can later build the application to appropriate platforms.

+For the full source code visit the main repo for the dvn package here: https://github.com/ProjectDVN/dvn

 ## Development

 To develop your Visual Novel you must add your resources/edit files in the *data* folder that comes with the build folder.